6.1 Perez

 Key words | Indigenous people, Aboriginal Culture, Warlpiri, Australia, Dreaming, Rhizome, Anthropology, Ethnography, Western Modernity, Gilles Deleuze, Félix Guattari

-James Perez (jperez@coloradomesa.edu) is Assistant Professor in the Mass Communication Department at Colorado Mesa University, USA.
+James Perez (jperez@coloradomesa.edu) is an Assistant Professor in the Mass Communication Department at Colorado Mesa University, USA.
 He completed his PhD at the University of California, San Diego, which focuses on language use within reality television courtroom programs.
 His current research interests focus on linguistics as related to law, public relations, and gender.

 MLA Citation for this Book Review:

 Perez, James.
-Review of Indigenising Anthropology with Guattari and Deleuze by Barbara Glowczewski.
-Language, Literature, and Interdisciplinary Studies, vol. 6, no. 1, 20 March.
-2024, pp. 3.7–3.11, https://ellids.com/archives/2024/03/6.1-Perez.pdf.
+[RETRACTED] Review of Indigenising Anthropology with Guattari and Deleuze by Barbara Glowczewski.
+Language, Literature, and Interdisciplinary Studies, vol. 6, no. 1, 20 March 2024, pp. 3.7–3.11, https://ellids.com/archives/2024/03/6.1-Perez.pdf.